 So, is the joint family a good or bad system?
-Let's delve in deeper to understand what is keeping this old system alive, evolving and relevant.
+Let's delve deeper to understand what is keeping this old system alive, evolving, and relevant.

 Advantages of a joint family

-- Imbibing family values: Many values that parents want to teach children are taught well in the joint household.
+Imbibing family values: Many values that parents want to teach children are taught well in the joint household.
 Growing up together, children learn to share, care for and respect everyone.
-They also learn how to empathise with those around them.
+They also learn how to empathize with those around them.

-- Shared support system: For working parents, who need someone trustworthy to be around their children, this family system is a boon.
-With uncles, aunts or grandparents around, who care for children and have their best interest in mind, parents feel less worried.
-Thus, they have the freedom to make time to socialise, catch up with each other at a private dinner, or hang out with friends.
+Shared support system: For working parents, who need someone trustworthy to be around their children, this family system is a boon.
+With uncles, aunts, or grandparents around, who care for children and have their best interest in mind, parents feel less worried.
+Thus, they have the freedom to make time to socialize, catch up with each other at a private dinner, or hang out with friends.

-- Division of labour: A big family works like a big team, especially when it comes to doing household chores like cooking or cleaning.
+Division of labor: A big family works as a big team, especially when it comes to doing household chores like cooking or cleaning.
 Family members get together and ensure that tasks are done on time and, sometimes, even before time.
 As a result, no family member ever feels stressed about work.